aostrega/opal-minitest/README.md

 ## Usage

-First, add the `opal-minitest` gem to a project's Gemfile.
+First, add the `opal-minitest` gem to an Opal project's Gemfile.

 ```ruby
 # Gemfile